Financial-Times/n-heroku-tools/README.md

   run [options]                                       Runs the local app through the router rebuild [options] [apps...]
-Trigger a rebuild of the latest master on Circle gtg [app]                                           Runs gtg checks for an app review-app [options] [app]                          Create a heroku review app and print out the app name created *
+Trigger a rebuild of the latest master on Circle gtg [app]                                           Runs gtg checks for an app review-app [options] [app]                          Create or find an existing heroku review app and print out the app name *

 *Note*: The README.md is automatically generated.
 Run `make docs` to update it.